saltyorg/docs/docs/saltbox/install/install.md

 There is nothing special about Saltbox's implementation of this setup, aside from its opinions about the media paths.

 If you already know how to set that up, do so with your usual methods.
-If not, here are five options:
+If not, here are five options.

+Note that generally speaking these five options are mutually exclusive.

 === "Cloudbox Migration"
     You already have the required setup complete.
 You should use your existing Google setup at least to start with.